Fgruntjes/s3-plus/readme.md

 * Does not handle errors gracefully, such as non-existent source buckets for rename and copy commands.
 * Lacking support for various S3 bucket features such as CRR, versioning, encryption etc.
 * Many more...

+Please see [todo.md](todo.md) for a list of functionality and bug fixes currently in progress.